daidensacha/BigaPizzaApp/docs/KANBAN.md

 - Sanitize strings (notes not part of defaults).
 - Prevent `userId` spoofing (use session user only).
 - Large numbers or negative durations → 400 with clear messages.
-- Handle timezone (Europe/Berlin default) when showing sample timeline preview; allow manual TZ later per your enhancement plan.
+- Handle timezone (Europe/Berlin default) when showing sample timeline preview; allow manual TZ later.

 ## Migration Plan

 1. Create `userDefaults` collection + index.
 2. Seed new users with **system defaults** on first GET (lazy upsert) to keep UI simple.
 3. Add Settings tab UI (two subtabs).
 4. Wire Create Recipe to consume defaults for initial state.
 5. QA and telemetry: Log % of new recipes started from defaults.

 ## Future (v1.2+)